-How adorable is this strip of photos taken by a couple?
+How adorable is this strip of photos taken by a couple (Oh So Beautiful Paper)?
 It makes you wonder about all the unique snapshots you could get: balloons floating away, a bird passing by.

 Recently, 62 lots of Polaroids were displayed and sold in Christie’s Warhol photography auction.
 Some of them used sets of Polaroids to create unique portrait compositions.
 Others featured single, close up portraits of celebrities.

 Did you hear about the man who took a photo every day for years before he passed away?
 It’s incredible, he had thousands of Polaroid pictures.
 Store them in an album as a beautiful way to document your years.

 Most people use an app and do a 365 Project digitally, but having a physical album to flip through makes this a really awesome keepsake and coffee table centerpiece.